Income Tax Statistics 2022 – Tax Brackets (USA, UK, Germany, Canada and India)

 As there are two sides to every coin, every factor in this world has a good and bad side.
 People in the world tend to avoid paying taxes by saying, why give hard-earned money to the government?
 But in reality, the government has a lot of things to offer by spending such an amount on the development of the country.
 Following are some good sides of income tax.
 (Source: OkCredit)

-- While traveling abroad, visa application centers ask for such documents to verify the identity as well as income proof.
+• While traveling abroad, visa application centers ask for such documents to verify identity as well as income proof.
 If no such documents are present then, the visa is denied

-- If a person is in the need of a loan, and he has a habit of regularly paying the income tax, his loan is approved on a speedy basis
+• If a person is in need of a loan and has a habit of regularly paying income tax, his loan is approved on a speedy basis

 Income Tax: The Bad Side